carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.BoundingBox<a name="carla.BoundingBox"></a>
-Helper class defining a box location and its dimensions that will later be used by [carla.DebugHelper](#carla.DebugHelper) to draw shapes.
+Helper class defining a box location and its dimensions that will later be used by [carla.DebugHelper](#carla.DebugHelper) or a [carla.Client](#carla.Client) to draw shapes and detect collisions.
 Bounding boxes normally act for object colliders.
 Check out this [recipe](../python_cookbook/#debug-bounding-box-recipe) where the user takes a snapshot of the world and then proceeds to draw bounding boxes for traffic lights.

 <h3>Instance Variables</h3>
 - <a name="carla.BoundingBox.location"></a>**<font color="#f8805a">location</font>** (_[carla.Location](#carla.Location)_)